-In March 2021, we entered into a securities purchase agreement with Digital Power Lending, LLC ("DPL"), a California limited liability company and wholly-owned subsidiary of Ault Global, pursuant to which we agreed to sell 6,666,667 shares of our common stock for an aggregate of \$10 million, or \$1.50 per share, which sales will be made in tranches.
+In March 2021, we entered into a securities purchase agreement with Digital Power Lending, LLC ("DPL"), a California limited liability company and wholly-owned subsidiary of BitNile, pursuant to which we agreed to sell 6,666,667 shares of our common stock for an aggregate of \$10 million, or \$1.50 per share, which sales will be made in tranches.
 On March 9, 2021, DPL paid \$4 million, less the \$1.8 million in advances and the surrender for cancellation of a \$50,000 convertible promissory note for 2,666,667 shares of our common stock.
-Under the terms of the securities purchase agreement, DPL will purchase an additional (i) 1,333,333 shares of our common stock if and upon approval by the FDA of our IND for our opening Phase I clinical trial for a purchase price of \$2 million, and (ii) 2,666,667 shares of our common stock once we have completed the opening Phase I clinical trial for a purchase price of \$4 million.
-We presently expect to meet the first milestone by June 30, 2021 and the second milestone in the fourth quarter of 2021, although there is no guarantee that the FDA will approve our IND application.
-We further agreed to issue DPL warrants to purchase a number of shares of our common stock equal to 50% of the shares of our common stock purchased under the securities purchase agreement at an exercise price of \$3.00 per share.
-Finally, we agreed that for a period of 18 months following the date of the payment of the final tranche of \$4 million, DPL will have the right to invest an additional \$10 million on the same terms, except that no specific milestones have been determined with respect to the additional \$10 million investment as of the date of this prospectus.
+Under the terms of the securities purchase agreement, DPL purchased an additional (i) 1,333,333 shares of our common stock upon approval by the FDA of our IND for our opening Phase I clinical trial for a purchase price of \$2 million, and (ii) 2,666,667 shares of our common stock once we completed the opening Phase I clinical trial for a purchase of common stock at an exercise price of \$3.00 per share.
+Finally, we agreed that for a period of 18 months following the date of the payment of the final tranche of \$4 million, DPL will have the right to invest an additional \$10 million on the same terms, except that no specific milestones have been determined with respect to the additional \$10 million investment as of the date of this Annual Report.

-In May 2021, the Board of Directors of our company and Mr. Ault, our Founder and current Executive Chairman, agreed to certain arrangements with regard to our Board composition and other matters.
-Contemporaneously with the effectiveness of this offering, and in consideration for (i) the conversion of 750 shares of our series A convertible preferred stock beneficially owned by Mr. Ault through Ault Life Sciences, Inc. into 15,000,000 shares of our common stock, (ii) the extension of the maturity date of the note in the original principal amount of \$15,000,000 issued to us by Ault Life Sciences Fund, LLC, an entity controlled by Mr. Ault, to December 31, 2023, and (iii) the retirement by Mr. Ault as a director and executive officer of our company, the Board agreed that William B. Horne will become our Chairman of the Board and remain in that position for so long as Mr. Ault beneficially owns no less than 5% of the outstanding shares of our common stock (for which Mr. Horne will be paid \$50,000 per year for his services), and Mr. Nisser will remain a member of our Board of Directors for so long as Mr. Ault beneficially owns no less than 5% of the outstanding shares of our common stock (for no additional remuneration).
-Additionally, Mr. Ault will hold the position of Founder and Chairman Emeritus and, as such, have the right to nominate an observer to our Board of Directors for a period of five years after the closing date of this offering.
-Immediately following the closing of this offering, we will enter into a five-year consulting agreement with Mr. Ault under which he will provide strategic advisory and consulting services to us in consideration for annual fees of \$50,000.
+In May 2021, the Board of Directors of our company and Mr. Ault, our Founder and Chairman Emeritus, agreed to certain arrangements with regard to our Board composition and other matters.
+Contemporaneously with the consummation of the initial public offering, and in consideration for (i) the conversion of 750 shares of our series A convertible preferred stock beneficially owned by Mr. Ault through ALSI into 15,000,000 shares of our common stock, (ii) the extension of the maturity date of the note in the original principal amount of \$15,000,000 issued to us by ALSF to December 31, 2023, and (iii) the resignation of Mr. Ault as a director and executive officer of our company, the Board agreed that William B. Horne be named our Chairman of the Board and remain in that position for so long as Mr. Ault beneficially owns no less than 5% of the outstanding shares of our common stock (for which Mr. Horne will be paid \$50,000 per year for his services), and Mr. Nisser remains a member of our Board of Directors for so long as Mr. Ault beneficially owns no less than 5% of the outstanding shares of our common stock (for no additional remuneration).
+Additionally, Mr. Ault will hold the position of Founder and Chairman Emeritus and, as such, have the right to nominate an observer to our Board of Directors for a period of five years after the closing date of the initial public offering.
+Immediately following the closing of the initial public offering in June 2021, we entered into a five-year consulting agreement with Mr. Ault under which he will provide strategic advisory and consulting services to us in consideration for annual fees of \$50,000.

-We use shared office space within the offices of Ault Global.
+Our accounting and finance department use shared office space within the Costa Mesa offices of BitNile.